Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Empirical Verification

 \section{Empirical Verification}

-This section first verifies that the theoretical results indeed apply to real-world problems, then demonstrates that the SEP crossover is effective in real NAS problems under both noise-free and noisy environments.
-Details of the experimental setups are provided in Appendix~\ref{subsec:Exp_Setup}.
+This section first verifies that the parameter values used in the numerical analysis indeed apply to real-world problems.
+It then demonstrates that the SEP crossover is effective in real NAS problems under both noise-free and noisy environments.
+Experiment setup is provided in Appendix~\ref{subsec:Exp_Setup}.